 Capital Country 3 Day Floriade

-This fully supported 3 day ride includes the last three days and nights of our Capital Country Floriade tour.
-Starting in Canberra you will join our guests already on this tour on their return ride to Goulburn via Gunning, Crookwell and Goulburn.
+This fully supported 3-day ride includes the last segment of our longer Capital Country Floriade tour.
+Starting in Canberra you will join the guests already on this tour on their return ride to Goulburn via the townships of Gunning and Crookwell.

 Although it’s the longest of the tour, today’s ride is very achievable and begins on the relaxing shared pathways and off-road cycleways of Canberra.
 We’ll take an easy roll through the Jerrabomberra Wetlands, once again on the lookout for birdlife, before a short cycle through the Royal Military College at Duntroon to see Duntroon House and the Changi Chapel.
 From Duntroon, we’ll join part of Canberra's newest bicycle infrastructure, the off-road cycleway alongside the new Majura Parkway, which will take us out to the Federal Highway.